Artwork by Jessica Perlstein for the film adaptation of The Fifth Sacred Thing by Starhawk.

 The new media is also far more participatory and is built around everyone being a part of it.
 Films For Action offers a good example of the model.
 On the funding side, Films For Action is ad-free and 100% supported by its Patrons.
 On the content side, anyone can become a member of the site and contribute videos and articles to our library.
 The best content gets rated up by our members and shared by us on social media.
 A full half of our best content was added by members.
 On the distribution side, our model is entirely people-powered.
 We have no marketing budget, no large staff or other tools a news network might rely on to get its content seen.
 Yet our library's content has been seen by tens of millions of people thanks to the power of social media - the power of each individual sharing alternative media with their friends on a regular basis.

-We now have 900,000 supporters on Facebook and other social media, plus 50,000 site members who are sharing content from our library.
+We now have 860,000 supporters on Facebook, plus 70,000 site members, who are sharing content from our library.
 We're able to reach millions of people each month thanks to the seemingly small acts people make every day.
 It all adds up, and this trend is only poised to grow, as more and more of us become a part of the new media, sharing quality information across the internet.
 Eventually, we believe this people-powered model has the potential to dwarf the impact of the old media.
 Eventually, our alternative models will compel the old media to adapt, represent the public interests and reject corporate influence, or become obsolete.